SACRED HEARTH FRICTION FIRE

 The Method

-The videos demonstrate the methods well.
-I angle the stick so the flat end of the stick moves along the board, pushing and pulling it about 8-10cmish along the board, starting and finishing in roughly the same place.
+The videos on this page demonstrate the methods well.
+I angle the stick so the flat end of the stick moves along the board, pushing and pulling it about 6-8cmish along the board, starting and finishing in roughly the same place.
 I prefer not to have too long a track\groove otherwise the track will have time to cool and too short- I find I lose momentum by constantly changing direction and it can be more tiring.
-If everything comes together, then it can be possible to tease out an ember in under a minute of ploughing, contrary to a lot of other posts I have read (it may just take a few attempts!)
+If everything comes together, then it can be possible to tease out an ember in under a minute of ploughing (and nowadays usually under 30 seconds)

-To start off, I don't carve out a groove, I just start by pushing and pulling the stick along - if it keeps getting stuck then I use my knife to smooth out the knobbly bits.
+To start off, I don't carve out a groove, I just start by pushing and pulling the stick along starting with small strokes and slowly extending out - if it keeps getting stuck then I use my knife to smooth out the knobbly bits.
 If they are just little bumps then I should be able to firmly push through them with the stick.
 Avoid knots!
-If it is a new groove, then after a few goes of marking out the groove, I'll then carve up wood shavings at the end of the groove so the dust can collect together where it can form an ember.
+If it is a new groove, then after a few goes of burning in a track, I'll then carve up wood shavings at the end of the groove so the dust can collect together where it can form an ember.
 Sometimes, it can take a fair bit of effort to get through the polishing on a new groove even with soft woods - when learning you may be tempted to give up but persevere, rough up the wood if needed - once you are through the polishing, it gets easier!

 If there isn't an ember, I take a short rest before trying again!
 I may need to trim the sides of the groove to flatten it a bit, and check the blade to see if that needs a trim, and check my posture and hand grip.